spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/install.md

   `kubectl` commands and have sufficient permissions to install Palette.
 We recommend using a role with cluster-admin permissions to install Palette.

-- `unzip` or similar utility is installed and available to extract the Helm Charts.
+- Ensure `unzip` or a similar extraction utility is installed on your system.

 - The Kubernetes cluster must be set up on a supported version of Kubernetes, which includes versions v1.25 to v1.27.